A Multi-Objective Optimization Framework for URLLC with Decoding Complexity Constraints: Problem Definition

 \subsection{Problem Formulation}

-Several optimization problems for URLLC with decoding constraints have been introduced and solved in \cite{celebi_latency_and}.
+Several optimization problems for URLLC with decoding complexity constraints have been introduced and solved in \cite{celebi_latency_and}.
 The main logic in all those optimization problems is minimizing or maximizing a single cost function of interest subject to a set of constraints.
-However, in real life implementations of URLLC, various parameters are supposed to be optimized together.
+In those single-objective optimization problems there are two main assumptions such as (\textit{i}) the objective function has dominating importance, (\textit{ii}) a-priori information about the good values for the constraints is already known.
+However, in real life implementations of URLLC, these assumptions may not hold and various parameters are supposed to be optimized together.
 Here, we take our analysis in \cite{celebi_latency_and} one step further and set the optimal design of URLLC systems in a MOOP framework.

 A general structure of a MOOP follows